bazzilic/BigInteger/README.md

 Original description of the class is located here: http://www.codeproject.com/Articles/2728/C-BigInteger-Class

 Release NuGet packages feed is availbale at [NuGet gallery](https://www.nuget.org/packages/BigInteger/).
-Developer versions are available through this feed [https://ci.appveyor.com/nuget/bazzilic-biginteger](https://ci.appveyor.com/nuget/bazzilic-biginteger).
+Developer versions are available through this feed: [https://ci.appveyor.com/nuget/bazzilic-biginteger](https://ci.appveyor.com/nuget/bazzilic-biginteger).
 Developer versions are matched with `master` branch of this repository.
 You can install the package using Package Manager Console by executing `Install-Package BigInteger`.